lisaguim/lisaguim/README.md

 <!--Presentation-->
 I'm Elisa!
 I'm Data Science student from Brazil.

-- 🌱 I am currently studying a postgraduate degree in Data Science at DSA.
+- 🌱 Data Science in Development.

 - 🎯 My goal is to make a difference in the world through the data.